benreichman/1Inch-API-Swap/README.md

 ### 3. Start Ganache CLI
 You will need to fork the Ethereum Mainnet onto your local machine.
 The command below will do just this, while unlocking the account address which you provide.
--Please note, whichever address you choose to unlock, must be cooresponding to the UNLOCKED_ACCOUNT variable in 1inch_Swap.js
+- Please note, whichever address you choose to unlock, must be cooresponding to the UNLOCKED_ACCOUNT variable in 1inch_Swap.js

 In your terminal run:
 ```